Course Brief

 Your path to a Computing degree starts here.

-The next intake for this offering will be in September 2024.
+The next intake for this offering will be in September 2026 where classes will be held either full time or part-time.
 For more details on fees and courses Download the Programme Brief

 The Diploma in Computing, awarded by SBCS, is an ACTT approved Foundation programme, geared toward CSEC / CXC graduates as an alternative to CAPE or 6th Form.
 It provides such learners with an affordable and flexible opportunity to pursue a higher level qualification in a Computing discipline by enabling a seamless transfer from Secondary to Post-secondary education.